Quietly Does It: Learning together for food justice on allotments

 Project Activity

-This project relies on a community-engaged survey:
+This project relied on a community-engaged survey:

-Who is involved?
+Who was involved?

 Kaja Weaver, University of Hertfordshire